stephenrong/PIBv1_MPRA_analyses/README.md

 # Long-term isolation and archaic introgression shape functional genetic variation in Near Oceania

-Massively parallel reporter assay (MPRA) and functional genomics analyses for the manuscript.
+Code used for massively parallel reporter assay (MPRA) and functional genomics analyses.
 See the main repository for the manuscript: https://github.com/YourePrettyGood/PIBv1_manuscript/.

-## Purpose
+Contact the corresponding author with questions about these scripts.
+Last updated April 10th 2025.

 ## MPRA analyses scripts here